 DUES AND FEES

 3.1 MEMBERSHIP FEES - Membership fees shall be as established in the USA Swimming Corporate Bylaws.
-Local fees, as permitted, shall be as established by the XXSI House of Delegates or Board of Directors [select one].
+Local fees, as permitted, shall be as established by the WISI House of Delegates or Board of Directors [select one].

 3.2 SANCTION, APPROVAL AND OTHER FEES

-.1 Sanction and Approval Fees - The XXSI House of Delegates or Board of Directors [select one] shall establish reasonable fees, procedures, and documentation required of an applicant for a sanction or approval for, or observation of, a swimming competition to be conducted within the Territory.
+.1 Sanction and Approval Fees - The WISI Board of Directors shall establish reasonable fees, procedures, and documentation required of an applicant for a sanction or approval for, or observation of, a swimming competition to be conducted within the Territory.

-.2 Service Charges - In addition to, or in place of, a sanction or approval fee, the XXSI House of Delegates or Board of Directors [select one] may establish a reasonable service charge consistent with the nature of the event.
+.2 Service Charges - In addition to, or in place of, a sanction or approval fee, the WISI Board of Directors may establish a reasonable service charge consistent with the nature of the event.

-.3 Payment - Each applicant for a sanction, approval or observation shall submit with its application the fees and any service charges specified by XXSI.
-If any of the sanction or approval fees or service charges are due at a time following the submission for sanction or approval, the applicant shall promptly pay those fees or service charges to XXSI when due in accordance with XXSI’s fee schedule.
+.3 Payment - Each applicant for a sanction, approval or observation shall submit with its application the fees and any service charges specified by WISI.
+If any of the sanction or approval fees or service charges are due at a time following the submission for sanction or approval, the applicant shall promptly pay those fees or service charges to WISI when due in accordance with WISI’s fee schedule.

-.4 Fines - The XXSI House of Delegates or Board of Directors [select one] may establish fines for noncompliance with policies adopted by the XXSI House of Delegates and/or the Board of Directors.
+.4 Fines - The WISI Board of Directors may establish fines for noncompliance with policies adopted by the WISI House of Delegates and/or the Board of Directors.

 3.3 FAILURE TO PAY - Membership rights may be suspended in accordance with the USA Swimming Corporate Bylaws (Delinquent Dues and Fees).